WhoJeb/Rain-Anim/README.md

 If somehow by some divine intervention you find this repo and are bat-shit insane enough actually want to compile it yourself, here are some things you should know:

   1. It is only easy to do on NixOS
-  2. You will need all the dependancies in [shell.nix] to be installed globally or you will have to mess with the makefile and/or environment variables to point to the right spot
+  2. You will need all the dependancies in https://github.com/WhoJeb/Rain-Anim/shell.nix to be installed globally or you will have to mess with the makefile and/or environment variables to point to the right spot

 ### NixOS

 ### General Linux
 You've kinda got 2 options:

 ### Windows
 Don't...